openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/semantic_segmentation.rst

 Semantic Segmentation model
 ================================

-This tutorial demonstrates how to train and optimize a semantic segmentation model using the VOC2012 dataset from from the PASCAL Visual Object Classes Challenge 2012.
+This tutorial demonstrates how to train and optimize a semantic segmentation model using the VOC2012 dataset from the PASCAL Visual Object Classes Challenge 2012.
 The trained model will be used to segment images by assigning a label to each pixel of the input image.

 .. note::
   To learn more about managing the training process of the model including additional parameters and its modification, refer to :doc:`./detection`.